will-hedges/SWACheckInBot/README.md

 * sleeping
 * generally living life

-This bot aims checks you in when you say with all your input information.
+This bot aims to check you in when you say with all your input information.
 No more waiting for the clock to change.

 ## Technologies
 * Python 3.8.5